-Although my diploma education in Infocomm Security Management laid a good foundation to get me started in infosec, I really only hit the ground running after I participated in Capture the Flag (CTF) competitions – specifically, SyScan Singapore 2007 and Hack-in-the-Box (HITB) Malaysia 2008.
+Although my Diploma in Infocomm Security Management with the Singapore Polytechnic laid a good foundation to get me started in cybersecurity, I really only hit the ground running after I participated in Capture-The-Flag (CTF) competitions – specifically, SyScan Singapore 2007 and Hack-in-the-Box (HITB) Malaysia 2008.

 CTF is becoming more common nowadays.
 It is almost a must-have at conferences, and companies are also adopting it as part of their recruitment drives.
 Recounting the last 3 conferences I’ve been to: HITB Singapore had the Facebook CTF, 44CON had at least 3 CTFs (by the Ministry of Justice, NCC Group and Amazon), and GovWare had the Cyber Conquest.

 It’s always fun to sit in conversations with my mates talking about their CTF experiences.
 It’s especially so when you have amon (a CTF fanatic, and founder of DEFCON DC65) around.

 Just a couple of months back, amon also shared his wealth of CTF experience, his view about CTFs and his experience in organising the X-CTF 2016

 Recently, I came across a very interesting USENIX paper – Learning Obstacles in the Capture the Flag Model – where Kevin Chung and Julian Cohen from the NYU Tandon School of Engineering (formerly NYU Polytechnic School of Engineering) presented their insights and lessons learned from organising Cyber Security Awareness Week (CSAW) CTF.

 The abstract reads: